tjandy98/AskAboutBlockchain/README.md

 I started this project to help people who are interested in Blockchain & Cryptocurrency.
 The knowledge base is created by collecting feedback from the reddit [r/cryptocurrency](https://www.reddit.com/r/CryptoCurrency/) community.

+## Update

+This repository is no longer maintained.
+Thank you to all who contributed to the knowledge base.

 ## Demo